 Vasaloppet is the world’s biggest organizer of recreational races and a part of En Svensk Klassiker.
-Vasaloppet’s Winter Week, with cross-country skiing, and the Summer Week, with mountain biking and running, annually attract over 90,000 registered participants.
+Vasaloppet’s Winter Week, with cross-country skiing, and the Summer Week, with mountain biking and running, annually attract almost 100,000 registered participants.
 Since the start in 1922 over a million participants have passed the finish line in Mora.

 Who owns Vasaloppet?

 The events are owned by Vasaloppsföreningen Sälen-Mora, a non-profit organization with about 35 year-round employees whose job is to administer, plan and carry out Vasaloppet’s various events.
 The organization in turn is owned by the sports associations IFK Mora Idrottsallians (77 percent) and Sälens IF (33 percent).

 Vasaloppet is owned and run by sports associations and all the money that isn’t used to buy blueberry soup, prepare tracks, arrange transport or develop the arrangements, goes right back into the sports movement.
 Apart from generating money for the activities of the owning clubs, Vasaloppet also makes it possible for members of many sports associations to make money for their associations by working as functionaries.
 These associations provide a total of about 5000 functionaries in connection with our races.

 The 90 kilometre Vasaloppet Arena winds its way through the municipalities of Malung-Sälen, Älvdalen and Mora, and the arrangement plays a large part in local industry and growth along the track.
 The latest economical tourism measurements showed that Vasaloppet participants and visitors spend over a quarter billion SEK in connection with the events each year.